 * You should have less than £50 a month left at the end of each month after you’ve paid your basic household expenses.

 * It should have been at least 6 years since your last DRO was made.

-* The debtor has a current bankruptcy petition filed against them and the creditor has not given them permission to enter a DRO.
+* The debtor has a current bankruptcy petition filed against them, and the creditor has not permitted them to enter a DRO.